prod-feng/lustre-zfs-centos7/README.md

 >]#rpm -ivh e2fsprogs-1.42.13.wc5-7.el7.x86_64.rpm e2fsprogs-libs-1.42.13.wc5-7.el7.x86_64.rpm libcom_err-1.42.13.wc5-7.el7.x86_64.rpm libss-1.42.13.wc5-7.el7.x86_64.rpm

 If everything goes well, the Lustre and ZFS should work.
+Run command:

+>]#lsmod |grep lustre

+to check wheter Lustre module has been loaded into the kernel.
+If not, run:

+>]#modprobe lustre

+to load Lustre module.

 4).
 Make lustre storage with LDISKFS.